 Section 6 – “Adjustments To Gross Income”

-This section regards adjustments to one’s gross income for purposes of calculating the child support percentages, and adjustments to the child support award itself.
+This section regards adjustments to one’s Child Support Incomefor purposes of calculating the child support percentages, and adjustments to the child support award itself.

-Adjustments to income include spousal maintenance, i.e if you are paying spousal maintenance (alimony) to the other parent, your income is reduced and the other parent’s income is increased by such amount.
+Adjustments to income include spousal maintenance, i.e, if you are paying spousal maintenance (alimony) to the other parent, your income is reduced and the other parent’s income is increased by such amount.
+As noted previously, the Court has the discretion to tax effect this since spousal maintenance can no longer be written off on your taxes and is not included as income on the other party’s taxes.
 If you have other children that are not part of the child support award (for example, children with your new spouse), your income is reduced as well.
 Keep in mind that there is no adjustment for step children.
 Rather, you must be the biological or adoptive parent for such adjustment to apply.

-Adjustments to the child support award once incomes are determined are made in order to reflect each party’s respective contributions towards the child’s insurance or child care costs.
+Adjustments to the child support award once incomes are determined are made in order to reflect each party’s respective contributions towards the child’s insurance, necessary education costs, and child care costs.
 Thus, even if one parent is paying the entire amount, the child support award will be adjusted so that the other parent’s proportionate percentage of such obligation is factored.

-In this section, it explains that the guidelines stop at the combined gross income of $20,000.00 per month between the two parents.
+In this section, it explains that the guidelines stop at the combined gross income of $30,000.00 per month between the two parents.
 If the combined incomes exceed this, such excess income is relevant only to the final percentages.
-The base child support amount stops at the combined gross income of $20,000.00.
+The base child support amount stops at the combined gross income of $30,000.00.
 Such also stops at six children, so if there are more than six children, there is no increase in child support absent a deviation.
 A party can always attempt to argue a higher child support obligation than this, but has the burden to prove that a higher amount is reasonable and supported by the evidence (See Section 20 regarding deviations to the guidelines child support amount).
-Generally, Courts are reluctant to provide for significant deviations from the guidelines without specific good reasons for doing so.
+Courts cannot provide for significant deviations from the guidelines without specific reasons for doing so.

 This section addresses medical and other health care insurance for the children.
 Unless the children are on AHCCS (Arizona Health Care Cost Containment System), the Court is required to order that one of the parents provide such coverage, although both parents generally share the cost through the overall child support calculation.
 As stated in the initial portion of this article, the cost for such insurance is divided pursuant to income and child support contribution.
 If such coverage covers other persons other than the children in question, the amount of insurance payment applicable to the children at issue is generally pro-rated.
 Unless ordered by the Court, parents are not obligated to provide dental and vision coverage, but will generally receive credit if they do provide such coverage.

-The courts generally assign each parent a percentage he or she is required to pay toward uncovered health care expenses.
+The courts generally assign each parent a percentage he or she is required to pay toward reasonable and necessary uncovered health care expenses.
 Such is based again on the percentage of adjusted income / child support contribution.

 Requests for reimbursement of medical and other health care expenses that are not covered by insurance are supposed to be made within 180 days after the date of services.
 The other party is supposed to pay his or her reimbursement share within 45 days of receipt of request.
 Such requests for reimbursement should include proof of services provided, proof of what the insurance company covered, and proof of the net payment made for the remaining sums owed.
 A parent who does not pay his or her share may be held in contempt as addressed in the Child Support Enforcement section of our website.